Team

 Christina Walcherberger studies political science at the University of Vienna and climate change and societal transformation at the University of Natural Resources and Life Sciences (BOKU) Vienna.
 In her studies she is focusing on quantitative methods, gender issues, questions of ecology, and Austrian politics.

-Christina has previously worked at the Austrian Corona Panel Project (ACPP), focusing her Bachelor’s thesis (University of Vienna, 2023) on the gendered impacts of Covid-19 on earned income, as well as at the Department of Government at the University of Vienna, concentrating on policy- and governance analysis and exploring quantitative research methods.
+Christina has previously worked for the Austrian Corona Panel Project (ACPP), focusing her Bachelor’s thesis (University of Vienna, 2023) on the gendered impacts of Covid-19 on earned income, as well as at the Department of Government at the University of Vienna, concentrating on policy- and governance analysis and exploring quantitative research methods.

 Research interests: Feminism, intersectionality, ecology and climate change, right-wing populism, quantitative methods